truchas/truchas/src/2d-truchas/flow/Test/stokes/README.md

 # Stokes tests

-These integrated tests run the `ns_2d` executable with inertia disabled:
+These integrated tests run the `truchas-2d` executable with `--simulation flow` and inertia disabled:

 - pressure-driven channel flow, aligned and rotated, compared with the analytic Poiseuille profile;